Is Bright VPN Legit? Full Review After Testing

 Although Bright VPN advertises it’s just as efficient as the best-paid services, its features aren’t up to par.

 It lacks essential tools, like a kill switch and split tunneling, and advanced security measures, such as DNS leak protection.
+You’ll need to use it with an antidetect browser in order to get some online privacy protection.

 On the bright side, according to the website, these tools are coming soon.